cgruver/cgruver/_drafts/2023-01-28-Back-To-Where-It-All-Started.md

 There are three motivations driving this re-write of the home lab project:

-1. The GL.iNet edge routers that I originally built the network around have been discontinued for a while.
+1. The GL.iNet edge routers that I originally built the network around have been discontinued.

+   So, it's time for an upgrade.

-1. A disconnected network setup with multiple routers and firewalls, adds complexity to the lab that might put it beyond the reach of someone just getting started.
+2. A disconnected network setup with multiple routers and firewalls, adds complexity to the lab that might put it beyond the reach of someone just getting started.

+   I am refactoring the lab documentation to allow you to start with the simplest possible setup.
+One router, and one Intel server.

-1. Startup cost is higher with the need for two routers and a Raspberry Pi.
+3. Startup cost is higher with the need for two routers and a Raspberry Pi.

+   By eliminating the disconnected install, you save around $250 in the initial startup cost.

-So, here is a home lab that you can build with one Intel server and a GL.iNet travel router.
+So, here is a home lab that you can build with one Intel server and a travel router.

 ![Starter Lab](/_pages/home-lab/images/starter-lab.png)

 ## Required Equipment

-1. Router - These instructions are specifically crafted for the GL-iNet AR750S travel router.
+1. Router - These instructions are specifically crafted for the [GL-iNet GL-AXT1800](https://www.gl-inet.com/products/gl-axt1800/) travel router.
 Although, if you hack the scripts you should be able to use any OpenWRT based router that has enough CPU and RAM.

-   Unfortunately, I just discovered that the AR750S is now discontinued as well.
-You can still find them at some retailers like Amazon.com.
-[GL.iNet GL-AR750S-Ext](https://www.amazon.com/GL-iNet-GL-AR750S-Ext-pre-Installed-Cloudflare-Included/dp/B07GBXMBQF/ref=sr_1_3?dchild=1&keywords=gl.iNet&qid=1627902663&sr=8-3){:target="_blank"}

-   I just ordered a [GL-AXT1800](https://www.gl-inet.com/products/gl-axt1800/) which I will be adapting my scripts to support as soon as I receive it.
-I also have a NanoPi R4S which I hope to get configured as well.

-1. SD Flash Drive - You will need at least 64GB on a microSDXC flash drive:
+2. SD Flash Drive - You will need at least 64GB on a microSDXC flash drive:

    I'm using this one, which is pretty affordable, but also fast: [128 GB SD Card](https://www.amazon.com/gp/product/B08RG6XJZD/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1){:target="_blank"}

-1. An Intel or AMD x64-64 based server - I am using an Intel NUC10i7FNK.
+3. An Intel or AMD x64-64 based server - I am using an Intel NUC10i7FNK.
 I am really a fan of the NUC form factor computers because of their compact size.

    You can use any machine that you like, as long as it has the following characteristics: